seniorlink-vela/public-api-docs/index.md

 ### Appointments

-The post to appointments allows user to create a calendar event.

 Operations:

 - Create (POST an appointment from a provider and can also optionally share with other members in a care team).